MarilynKeller/HIT/README.md

-  'mri_seg_dict': "a dictionary of individual masks of the different tissues (LT, AT, BT, ...)", 'resolution': "per slice resolution in meters", 'center': "per slice center, in pixels", 'smpl_dict': "dictionary containing all the relevant SMPL parameters of the subject alongwith mesh faces
-                and vertices ('verts': original fit, 'verts_free': compressed fit") }
+  'mri_seg_dict': "a dictionary of individual masks of the different tissues (LT, AT, BT, ...)", 'resolution': "per slice resolution in meters", 'center': "per slice center, in pixels", 'smpl_dict': "dictionary containing all the relevant SMPL parameters of the subject along with mesh faces and vertices ('verts': original fit, 'verts_free': compressed fit") }
 ```